 The College is open to assist you both virtually and at some select physical locations.
 Remote learning will continue through the summer and fall sessions.
 A small number of hybrid classes are offered with limited class meetings on campus and other work assigned online.
 Visit dccc.edu/coronavirus for more information.

 Policy 11.4: Student Tuition and Fee Refund for Withdrawals

 Original Date of Issue: 8/19/70

-To be eligible for any refund, the student must officially withdraw from the course or courses.
+To be eligible for any refund, the student must officially withdraw from the course or courses (no show withdrawals are not eligible).
 A refund for withdrawal will not be issued that is greater than 100% of tuition and refundable fees minus any non-refundable fees and required deposits.
 In accordance with federal student aid regulations, any student who receives federal financial aid and withdraws before completing 60% of the term will have all or a portion of that aid returned to the federal fund before any refund is issued.

 Refund of eligible payments will be made according to the following schedule:

 - Withdrawal before the start of classes (0% of class time*) 100%

 - Withdrawal before end of one week of classes (7% of class time*) 80%

 - Withdrawal before end of two weeks of classes (15% of class time*) 60%

 - Withdrawal before end of three weeks of classes (20% of class time*) 40%